Office hours: 08:30 - 19:00 (GMT+2)

 So, without further ado…

-Also situated on the crest of Constania Nek, Eagles Nest’s heritage can be traced back to 1863.
-Although predominantly known for their Shiraz, Merlot and Viognier, their Little Eagle Rosé and, more recent, Sauvignon Blanc should also make your tasting list.
+Eagles’ Nest’s is also situated on the crest of Constantia Nek and can be traced back to 1863.
+Although predominantly known for their Shiraz, Merlot and Viognier, their Little Eagle Rosé and, more recently their Sauvignon Blanc, should also make your tasting list.

-Eagles’ Nest Ground Photo Credit: Eagles’ Nest
+Eagles’ Nest Ground.
+Credit: Eagles’ Nest

-For your tasting pleasure, Bistro Sixteen82 offers a range of tapas-inspired dishes and have been listed in EAT OUT’s Best Bistro list as well as Fleur du Cap’s Top 100 Places.
-What we’re saying is, this is not a place to missed!
+For your tasting pleasure, Bistro Sixteen82 offers a range of tapas-inspired dishes and has been listed in EAT OUT’s Best Bistro list as well as Fleur du Cap’s Top 100 Places.
+In other words, Steenberg Vineyards is not to be missed!

 With nearly 200 wine producers, Stellenbosch was the first region to establish its own wine route.
 Explore the rich history of the town through its characterful cafés, boutiques and art galleries.